Flying with Vapes: TSA Rules and Packing Guide

 If the pod is easily detachable, remove it from the battery, wrap it separately, and keep both pieces in the same bag pocket.

-Remove batteries completely, store in plastic cases or with terminals taped, keep the mod and batteries together but separated.
+Remove batteries completely, store them in plastic cases or with terminals taped, and keep the mod and batteries together but separated.

-Airlines use different terminology —"e-cigarette," "electronic nicotine delivery system," "vaping device"—but rules remain consistent.
+Airlines use different terminology ("e-cigarette," "electronic nicotine delivery system," "vaping device"), but rules remain consistent across most carriers.

-These device limits matter more than the 100Wh battery restriction because typical vape batteries range from 10-30Wh, well under the limit.
+These device limits matter more than the 100Wh battery restriction because typical vape batteries range from 10 to 30Wh, well under that ceiling.

 Gate agents, regardless of TSA clearance, have the authority to deny boarding if they determine your devices pose a safety risk.